Oil rises to $69 as focus returns to tighter market

 U.S. Treasury Secretary Janet Yellen said on Monday the aid package would provide enough resources to fuel a “very strong” U.S. economic recovery.
 The U.S. House of Representatives must still approve it.

-Additional reporting by Jessica Jaganathan; Editing by Edmund Blair and Emelia Sithole-Matarise
+Additional reporting by Jessica Jaganathan; Editing by Edmund Blair, Emelia Sithole-Matarise and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.